3 Min ReadApril 9, 2025

 After conducting a recent survey of some 1,100 car shoppers, CDK discovered another area of EV education that dealers may wish to explore: false assumptions on both the consumer and dealer side.
 Below, we divulge what respondents told us about their perception of EVs (and shopping intentions) as well as how that differs from the reality of the situation.

-People Believe EVs Are More Expensive to Own and Maintain
+People Believe EVs Are More Expensive To Own and Maintain

 While EVs tend to cost more to purchase and insure than their internal-combustion-engine counterparts, a recent J.D.
 Power study found that, in most states, EV buyers actually come out ahead.
 That’s because EVs generally cost less to own — roughly $3,000 less over a five-year period — after you take into account factors like government incentives, lower fuel cost, and minimal maintenance.